flaturtha/CharlieChan/_short-stories/police-sometimes-guess-wrong.md

 opub: Black Mask
 opubdate: Aug.
 1922
 opubissue: Vol. 5, No. 5
-excerpt: "Tompkins confessed to planning to rob old Levi Jones, the money lender, and the janitor confessed.
+excerpt: "Tompkins confessed to planning to rob old Levi Jones, the money lender, and the janitor confessed to murder.
 But something was rotten in the state of Denmark.
 And I knew it!"
 image: /assets/img/short-stories/police-sometimes-guess-wrong.png
 fb-image: /assets/img/short-stories/police-sometimes-guess-wrong_fb.jpg
 tease: "The third degree gets a confession every time.
 But is it the right confession?"